3-OGC: Catalog of gravitational waves from compact-binary mergers: Observational Results

 \section{Observational Results}

 From the combined analysis of the 2015-2019 public LIGO and Virgo data, we find 55 BBH mergers and 2 BNS mergers.
 The list of gravitational wave mergers is given in Table~\ref{table:search}.
 For the majority of BBHs we can assess the probability of astrophysical origin.
 Our catalog includes candidates where $\mathcal{P}_{\textrm{astro}} > 0.5$ or $\mathrm{IFAR} > 100$ years.
+These thresholds are consistent with prior community conventions~\cite{LIGOScientific:2016dsl,LIGOScientific:2018mvr, Nitz:2018imz,Nitz:2019hdf,Venumadhav:2019lyq}.
 The marginalized parameter estimates for source-frame component masses, chirp mass, mass ratio, effective spin, luminosity distance, redshift, final mass, and final spin obtained from the posterior distributions are listed in table \ref{table:peresults}.

 Several candidates were independently detected by Virgo, with the Virgo observatory being decisive in the case of two of them.
 As the gap in sensitivity between the LIGO and Virgo instruments narrows, we expect this to become more commonplace.
 We identify four candidates in our single-detector analysis of BNS and BBH mergers in LIGO Hanford and LIGO Livingston data as shown in Fig.~\ref{fig:single}.
 These are consistent with the previously-reported single-detector analysis of~\cite{Abbott:2020niy}.